-Cleveland Henry has become the latest in a series of high-profile government tech leaders to move into the private sector, having left NHS Digital for UKCloud.
+Cleveland Henry has become the latest in a series of high-profile government tech leaders to move into the private sector, having swapped NHS Digital for UKCloud.

 “I remain really passionate about driving transformation and making change happen,” he said.
 “The values behind UKCloud relate to that.”

 Over summer, Liam Maxwell – the government’s tech advisor – announced he was leaving Whitehall to join Amazon Web Services.
 Just weeks later, Mayank Prakash – the Department for Work and Pension’s chief digital officer, also revealed that he would be moving to a role outside of the civil service.

 While Henry said the prospect of securing a larger pay packet did not play a big part in his decision, he acknowledged that the public sector is struggling to compete with tech firms when it comes to remuneration.

 “If you look across the NHS and public sector, there are some people with great experience and knowledge – but the government is struggling to compete [on pay] with the business world,” he said.
 “That is a worry.”